thecredibleway/thecredibleway-com/docs/bible/origins/survival-and-resiliency.md

 BibleGateway and thousands of online ministries make it possible to read, search and share Scripture from almost any device.

 However, censorship remains.
-Some countries block Bible websites, remove religious apps from app stores, or monitor online religious activity.
+Some countries block Bible websites, remove religious apps from app stores or monitor online religious activity.
 In places like North Korea, even owning a Bible is punishable by death, and Christians often memorize Scripture in secret to avoid detection.